 In September 2012 The Gathering held a public meeting in Adare.
-At this meeting I suggested to hold an Abbey Fishermen Gathering, and little did I realise at the time that at the very next public meeting in Limerick City, Brenda Cosgrove and Ger Hayes would also hit on the same idea.
-By November, the three of us met up to discuss this project further and so the search began for other Abbey Fishermen descendants.
+At this meeting I suggested holding an Abbey Fishermen Gathering, and little did I realise at the time that at the very next public meeting in Limerick City, Brenda Cosgrove and Ger Hayes would also hit on the same idea.
+By November, the three of us met up to discuss this project further, and so the search began for other Abbey Fishermen descendants.

-A few weeks later a group of like minded individuals met at the Pery Hotel and our committee number grew to eight with: Ger Hayes elected as chairman, Brenda Cosgrove, Marion Maloney, Marie O’Flaherty, Charlie Clancy, John Shanny, Anthony McNamara and Sharon Slater.
+A few weeks later a group of like-minded individuals met at the Pery Hotel and our committee number grew to eight with: Ger Hayes elected as chairman, Brenda Cosgrove, Marion Moloney, Marie O’Flaherty, Charlie Clancy, John Shanny, Anthony McNamara and Sharon Slater.
 Each of the committee members except for Sharon Slater (historian) were descendant from the Abbey Fishermen.

-The committee worked together in many aspects though Marion Maloney was the main driving force behind Kings Island Community Centre, while Charlie Clancy organised a detailed map for the tour as well as the name tags and photograph placers for Sunday night.
+The committee worked together in many aspects, Marion Moloney was the main driving force behind King’s Island Community Centre, while Charlie Clancy organised a detailed map for the tour as well as the name tags and photograph placers for Sunday night.
 John Shanny made sure our banner was in order and that our name tags had holders, as well as bringing new information on the Shanny’s to light.
 Anthony McNamara took care of St. Mary’s Rugby Club.
 Marie O’Flaherty kept us all in check by keeping the minutes of each meeting.
 Brenda Cosgrove followed up emails and phone calls.
-Ger Hayes, as chairman, was our spokesman, making both his name and face known in the press in the run up to the event.
+Ger Hayes, as chairman, was our spokesman, making both his name and face known in the press in the run-up to the event.

 Saturday morning at 11am we had two events planned.
 Firstly,, the walking tour of the old Abbey Area in which most of the Abbey Fishermen and their families lived.
 The tour left the Absolute Hotel and wound its way through the few remaining lanes of the Abbey.
 Then it went up to O’Dwyer’s Bridge pointing out to the Park area where the Shanny family lived, next we entered St. Mary’s Church to view the mural which depicts the Abbey Fishermen as well as other St. Mary’s Parish well known communities.
 Next, stopping at St. Mary’s Band Hall before entering St. Mary’s Cathedral to look at the Shanny, Clancy and Hayes graves.

 Back at the Absolute Hotel at two o’clock, Brenda Cosgrove introduced my talk on the history of the Abbey Fishermen, where I delved into the interlinking ties between the four families, as well as examining how they fished in season and out.
-The talk was accompanied by a slide show featuring images from prison records as well as photographs of some of the men emigrating due to the loss in their livelihood.
+The talk was accompanied by a slide show featuring images from prison records, as well as photographs of some men emigrating due to the loss of their livelihood.
 This talk was followed by a wonderful reading by Mae Clancy Leonard of her memories of her youth growing up in the Abbey area.